Rachel01234/alx-system_engineering-devops/0x01-shell_permissions/README.md

 alx-system engineering-devops
-Task 0 Create a script that switches the current user to the user betty.
+Write a script that prints all the groups the current user is part of.